laurabernardy/Multilingual-Wordle/README.md

 # Please notice
 Unfortunately, accents and special characters (latin characters) are reduced to plain characters (à --> a).
-Also the word lists are not filtered for strange content.
-They are frequency lists from wikipedia and national language corpora.
+Also the word lists are not filtered for strange or explicit content.
+They are mostly frequency lists from wikipedia, open subtitles and national language corpora.

 # Footnotes